bradgwest/paap/write/paper.md

 are categorized in genres due to their shared stylistic characteristics.
 These stylistic distinctions are taken to be artistically meaningful so we might expect clusters generated by DCEC to reflect genre differences.
-Take, for instance works of fauvism, a genre which is know for its distinctive use of unnaturally bright and vibrant colors.
+Take, for instance works of fauvism, a genre which is known for its distinctive use of unnaturally bright and vibrant colors.
 It's a genre which is immediately recognizable.
 That each of the eight clusters in the $k=8$ solution contain multiple works of fauvism is slightly curious from an artistic standpoint.
-The algorithm's generated feature set is an abstraction that appears to not map strongly to genre or artist.
 Although curious, this behavior is not without precedence.
-[@Wallraven_et_al_2008] asked naiive art viewers to cluster works of art and found that the resulting clusters did not correspond to art period, indicating percieved perceptual differences need not track genre or even artist.
+Wallraven et al. [@Wallraven_et_al_2008] asked naiive art viewers to cluster works of art and found that the resulting clusters did not correspond to art period, indicating percieved perceptual differences need not track genre or even artist.
 On the other hand, Figures \ref{fig:tsne_artists} and \ref{fig:tsne_genre} show that artists and genre are not evenly distributed throughout clusters, for instance traditional Chinese works (Guohou) are relatively pervasive in cluster three and nearly absent from cluster one.
-In some ways, these are exactly the results we expect this algorithm to have - it's feature space is constructed from numerous lower level abstractions which together form the visual structure of an image.
+In some ways, these are exactly the results we expect this algorithm to have - its feature space is constructed from numerous lower level abstractions which together form the visual structure of an image.
 Many works of a genre will share some of those visual abstractions, but will also share structural components with other genres.
 This pattern would lead to the diffuse